Superradiance of anyons: Superradiance of anyons from BTZ black hole

 \section{Superradiance of anyons from BTZ black hole}

 In this section, we will extend the approach of the previous section to an anyonic field $\Phi$.
 Consider the Lagrangian \cite{Rao1992AnAP},

 The above represents an Abelian Higgs model with a Chern-Simons (CS) term, whose classical solutions give rise to anyonic excitations.
 Here, $F_{\mu\nu}$ is the electromagnetic field tensor, $A_{\mu}$ is the gauge field and, $c_{2}$ and $c_{4}$ real constants.
+The parameter $\mu$ has the dimensions of a mass and is the gauge invariant mass term for the gauge field.
 This gives the equation of motion of anyonic field as follows,

 Here we consider the charged generalization of the BTZ metric\cite{PhysRevD.61.104013}:\\

 where,

 where $M$, $Q$ and $\Omega$ $\in (0,1]$ are constants.
 The mass $\tilde{M}$, angular momentum $\tilde{J}$ and charge $\tilde{Q}$ of the black hole are given in terms of these constant parameters as,